tt386/tuning-selection/README.md

 #### Periodic

 The case of an infinite sequence of Selection and Refuge regions, effectively meaning there is a comparatively small region of Refuge and Selection regions with periodic boundary conditions.
-The width of the periodic sub-unit is $K$ and the proportion of the region which is Refuge is $\omega$.
+The width of the periodic sub-unit is $k$ and the proportion of the region which is Refuge is $\alpha$.

 ##### Global Minimum

-For $P=0.1, \Phi=10^{-5}, \omega=0.1$ we vary the length of the periodic sub-unit, $K$, and calculate the change in Resistant pests over a domain so large that the periodic effects of the circular convolution have negligible effect.
+For $p=0.1, \Phi=10^{-5}, \alpha=0.1$ we vary the length of the periodic sub-unit, $k$, and calculate the change in Resistant pests over a domain so large that the periodic effects of the circular convolution have negligible effect.
 The result is a detailed global minimum of change in Resistance number per periodic sub-region size with changing periodic sub-region size.

 ##### Vary_w

-We again vary the periodic sub-region length $K$, but for different $\omega$ values in order to measure how the region of minimum gradient changes with $\omega$ to validate the analytical theory for a lower bound, and how the region of maximum curvature changes with $\omega$ to validate the analytical theory for the upper bound.
+We again vary the periodic sub-region length $k$, but for different $\alpha$ values in order to measure how the region of minimum gradient changes with $\alpha$ to validate the analytical theory for a lower bound, and how the region of maximum curvature changes with $\alpha$ to validate the analytical theory for the upper bound.

 ![Periodic Allw](./RawFigs/Fig3a_All_Alpha.png)